Is candy taxed? Here’s what to expect this Halloween

 States that tax candy like other “food and food ingredients”

-Ten states generally consider candy to be like any other food, and so generally tax it the same.
+Ten states treat candy like any other food so generally tax it the same.

-Alabama: The general state sales tax rate plus applicable local taxes generally apply to candy and other food products for human consumption, but vending machine sales are subject to a 3% state sales tax, plus various local rates.
-There have been numerous attempts to exempt food/groceries from Alabama sales tax, most recently in 2022, to no avail.
+Alabama: As of September 1, 2023, a reduced state sales tax rate of 3% (plus applicable local taxes) applies to candy and other food for human consumption.
+Vending machine sales are also subject to a 3% state sales tax, plus various local rates.

 Hawaii: The general excise tax (GET) rate applies to candy and other food.